LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Calm (morale, composure, focus, attentiveness), then his current and maximum HP (hit points, health).
-The colon after "Calm" turning into a dot signifies that the pointman is in a position without ambient illumination, making a stealthy conduct easier.
+The colon after "Calm" turning into a dot signifies that the pointman is in a position without ambient illumination, making stealthy conduct easier.
 A brace sign instead of a colon after "HP" means the pointman is braced for combat (see section [Basic Commands](#basic-commands)).

 In the second half of the bottom-most status line, the pointman's name is shown.
 Then come damage dice of the pointman's melee weapons and pointman's appendages, ordered by their power.
-The dice of the first recharged weapon, the one that would be used in this moment, is adorned with percentage damage bonus collected from the whole equipment of the pointman.
+The dice of the first recharged weapon, the one that is going to be used now, is adorned with percentage damage bonus collected from the whole equipment of the pointman.
 If the dice are displayed with upper-case `D` instead of lower-case `d`, the weapon has additional effects apart of the usual kinetic damage.
-The nature of the effects can be appraised via the `E`quipment screen.
+The nature of the effects can be appraised via the equipment outfit menu.

 Weapon damage and other item properties are displayed using the dice notation `xdy`, which denotes `x` rolls of `y`-sided dice.